sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 * Every Mages Guild hall
 * Magic shops such as the Mystic Emporium, Rindir's Staffs, and Warlock's Luck
 * The private residences of certain mage characters, including Henantier and Fathis Aren
-* Necromancer and Sorcerer dungeons
+* some Necromancer and Conjurer dungeons

 A new rare item, **Welkynd Essence**, can also be found in select Ayleid ruins.
 Using one allows you to create a single custom spell for free.